Native vs Hybrid Application

 1. Poor User experience

 The user experience offered by hybrid apps is not good as every OS functions differently.
-A hybrid app developed for android might give a poor user experience for IOS users.
+A hybrid app developed for Android might give a poor user experience for IOS users.

 2. Browser requirement